SUNCOAST GEM & MINERAL SOCIETY, INC.

 A. The President shall:

-B. The Vice-president shall:
+B. The Vice-President shall:

-1. perform the duties of the President in the absence or inability of the President;
+1. perform the duties of the President in the absence or inability of the President; serve as Chairman of the Program Committee; and serve on the Finance Committee.

 C. The Recording Secretary shall: